mattermost/docs/source/install/self-managed-changelog.md

  - [Collapsed Reply Threads](XXXXXX link to CRT GA blog post) is now generally available.
 Please reference [this article](link to KB article XXXXXX) for more information and guidance for enabling the feature.

 #### Calls (Beta)
- - A built-in voice calling and screen sharing is now available.
+ - Native voice calling and screen sharing is now available.
 This is a Channels-specific integration.

 #### Apps Bar (Beta)
- - When a new config setting ``EnableAppBar`` is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
-All channel header icons registered by plugins will be moved to the new Apps Bar when the config setting is enabled.
-It is especially recommended to enable the Apps Bar for servers with Calls enabled as the Apps Bar is the dedicated place for the Calls start/join button.
+ - When a new configuration setting ``EnableAppBar`` is enabled, the channel header will be decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
+All channel header icons registered by plugins will be moved to the new Apps Bar when the configuration setting is enabled.
+We recommend enabling the Apps Bar for servers with Calls enabled since the Apps Bar is the dedicated place for the Calls start/join button.

 #### Updated Server Hardware Requirements
  -

 #### Playbooks Updates
  - Users can now easily keep processes up-to-date with the inline playbook editor.
- - A new statistics dashboard was added that displays the number of Playbooks and run instances within the server alongside other system statistics in the **System Console**.
+ - A new statistics dashboard was added that displays the number of playbooks and run instances within the server alongside other system statistics in the **System Console**.
- - The run triggers and actions now give more control over where status updates are posted throughout a run.
+ - Run triggers and actions now provide more control over where status updates are posted throughout a run.

 #### Message Formatting Toolbar
- - The [new formatting toolbar](https://docs.mattermost.com/channels/format-messages.html#use-the-messaging-formatting-toolbar) makes markdown accessible to everyone with easy to use controls for commonly used formatting, such as bold, headings, links and more.
+ - The [new formatting toolbar](https://docs.mattermost.com/channels/format-messages.html#use-the-messaging-formatting-toolbar) makes markdown accessible to everyone with easy to use controls for commonly used message formatting, such as bold, headings, links, and more.

 ### Improvements

 #### User Interface (UI)
  - For toggling the channel information in the right-hand pane, a shortcut CTRL/CMD+ALT+I was added.
- - Added an "Unread Channels" section to the channel switcher and included "Threads" in the results.
+ - Added an "Unread Channels" section to the channel switcher and included threads in the results.
  - To keep users in Mattermost when opening documentation links from the **System Console > Plugin** settings page, all the links now open in another tab.
  - Users are no longer hidden from search results in the "Add members" modal, even if they are already members of the channel.
  - Applied new designs for the Login screen: